 They are used to explain the continuous process of natural change, and in relation to Chinese medicine, they represent a way of thinking and organizing and ultimately diagnosing a patient’s illness according to disharmony of the Yin and Yang.
 The acupuncture physician uses his or her perception to recognize the disharmony, and then must apply his or her specialized skill to try and restore the patient’s health – to achieve balance and harmony within a living organism.

-Chinese medicine is an holistic medicine, and practitioners of Chinese medicine believe that no single part can be understood except in its relation to the whole.
+Chinese medicine is a holistic medicine, and practitioners of Chinese medicine believe that no single part can be understood except in its relation to the whole.

-Please call us at 954-586-8088 to schedule a session and learn more about Chinese Medicine.
+Please call us at 954-586-8088 to schedule a session of acupuncture / herbal medicine and learn more about Traditional Chinese Medicine.
 We proudly serve the communities of Margate, Coral Springs, Coconut Creek, Parkland, and Deerfield Beach Florida.

 Learn more about Chinese Medicine at our acupuncture website called TheAcupuncturists.org